vdelacou/lambda-forward-mail-imap/README.md

 ## How to deploy

+Of course you need and AWS account.

+You can also follow the instructions to setup your AWS account with serverless [here](https://www.serverless.com/framework/docs/getting-started)

+`npm install`

 `npm run deploy`

+See the logs : `npm run tail-log`

+## How to clean

+`npm run remove`

 ## How to try locally

 Of course for `laposte.net` it works only if you are in france (or use a VPN)

+You can also follow the instructions to setup your AWS [here](https://www.serverless.com/framework/docs/getting-started)

 `npm run dev`